eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

 * Enable all tests for 32 bit after `#1567` fixed the unaligned pointer access [#262](https://github.com/eclipse-iceoryx/iceoryx2/issues/262)
-* Publisher, Client, Server no longer deadlocks with UnableToDeliveryStrategy::Block when the other side disconnects [#314](https://github.com/eclipse-iceoryx/iceoryx2/issues/314)
+* Publisher, Client, Server no longer deadlocks with BackpressureyStrategy::Block when the other side disconnects [#314](https://github.com/eclipse-iceoryx/iceoryx2/issues/314)
 * Update `set_log_level_X` docs and mention that iceoryx2 filters
   even for external frameworks